-On March 27, we announced the main resolutions to be submitted for adoption at the Company's Annual General Meeting of Shareholders (AGM), which will be held in Amsterdam, the Netherlands, on May 23, 2019.
-The main resolutions, proposed by the Supervisory Board, include:
+On May 23, we announced that all of the proposed resolutions were adopted at our Annual General Meeting of Shareholders (AGM), which was held in Amsterdam, the Netherlands.
+The main resolutions, approved by the Shareholders, were:

-- The adoption of the Company's Statutory Annual Accounts for the year ended December 31, 2018, prepared in accordance with International Financial Reporting Standards (IFRS) and filed with the Netherlands Authority for the Financial Markets (AFM) on March 27, 2019; - The distribution of a cash dividend of \$0.24 per outstanding share of the Company's common stock, to be distributed in quarterly installments of \$0.06 in each of the second, third and fourth quarters of 2019 and first quarter of 2020 to shareholders of record in the month of each quarterly payment; - The reappointment of Ms. Martine Verluyten, as member of the Supervisory Board, for a one-year term expiring at the 2020 AGM; - The reappointment of Ms. Janet Davidson, as member of the Supervisory Board, for a three-year term expiring at the 2022 AGM; - The appointment of Ms. Lucia Morselli(1), in replacement of Mr. Salvatore Manzi, as member of the Supervisory Board, for a three-year term expiring at the 2022 AGM; - The approval of the stock-based portion of the compensation and the special bonus of the President and CEO; - The authorization to the Managing Board, until the conclusion of the 2020 AGM, to repurchase shares, subject to the approval of the Supervisory Board: - The regular delegation to the Supervisory Board of the authority to issue new common and preference shares, to grant rights to subscribe for such shares, and to limit and/or exclude existing shareholders' pre-emptive rights on common shares, until the conclusion of the 2020 AGM; and - The specific delegation for purposes of mergers and acquisitions to the Supervisory Board of the authority to issue new common shares, to grant rights to subscribe for such shares, and to limit and/or exclude existing shareholders' pre-emptive rights on common shares, until the conclusion of the 2020 AGM.
+- · The adoption of our Statutory Annual Accounts for the year ended December 31, 2018, prepared in accordance with International Financial Reporting Standards (IFRS).
+The 2018 Statutory Annual Accounts were filed with the Netherlands Authority for the Financial Markets (AFM) on March 27, 2019; - The distribution of a cash dividend of US\$0.24 per outstanding share of the Company's common stock, to be distributed in quarterly instalments of US\$0.06 in each of the second, third and fourth quarters of 2019 and first quarter of 2020; - · The reappointment of Ms. Martine Verluyten, as member of the Supervisory Board, for a one-year term expiring at the 2020 AGM; - · The reappointment of Ms. Janet Davidson, as member of the Supervisory Board, for a three-year term expiring at the 2022 AGM; and - The appointment of Ms. Lucia Morselli, in replacement of Mr. Salvatore Manzi, as member of the Supervisory Board, for a three-year term expiring at the 2022 AGM.